maritime-web/BalticWeb/README.md

 * Node.js (Follow the installation instructions at http://nodejs.org)
 * Grunt.js (Follow the installation instructions at http://gruntjs.com)
 * CouchDB
-* a file called balticweb.properties
+* a file called balticweb.properties with endpoints urls and configuration.
-* Local lost-node, https://github.com/rprinz08/lost-node and services registered.
-* MongoDB

 ## Initial setup